-- The Witzenberg Municipality installed power factor correction equipment at the Ceres main electrical substation, which effectively provides us with an additional 1 Mva of electricity. - Although Eskom cannot currently increase Witzenberg's NMD, applications for additional capacity as listed below were however submitted. - 5 MVA submitted in September 2019, - o and 1MVA submitted in July 2022. - Council has approved more than 20 MWp of solar panels.
+- The Witzenberg Municipality installed power factor correction equipment at the Ceres main electrical substation, which effectively provides us with an additional 1 Mva of electricity. - Although Eskom cannot currently increase Witzenberg's NMD, applications for additional capacity as listed below were however submitted. - 5 MVA submitted in September 2019. - o and 1MVA submitted in July 2022. - Council has approved procurement of 19.5 MWp of solar energy from Independent Power Producers (IPP's).
+A process to get Environmental Impact Assessment (EIA) approval is underway.